 The city’s website has a list of great snowshoeing locations in and around Edmonton.

 Of course, Edmonton wouldn’t be “festival city” without a few great winter festivals to check out.

 Hit the slopes

-While Snow Valley has yet to open for the season, both Sunridge and Rabbit Hill are open.
+Snow Valley opens on Sunday, Dec.11, and both Sunridge and Rabbit Hill are already open.

 The Christmas lights at the Alberta legislative grounds were turned on for the season on Thursday, Dec.1.
 The highlight, of course, is the massive 61-foot spruce tree adorned with 7,000 LED lights.
 The lights will be on from 4:30 p.m. to midnight every evening and from 6:30 a.m. to 8:30 a.m. every morning.